 How Much Will You Make Compared to a DIY Approach?

-There’s no way to say just how much you’ll earn via a robo-advisor compared to a mutual fund or buying stocks and bonds individually.
-Every part of the process is unique, and of course, the market changes in ways that are not always predictable.
+There’s no way to say just how much you’ll earn via the best robo advisor compared to a mutual fund or buying stocks and bonds individually.
+Every part of the robo advice process is unique, and of course, the stock market changes in ways that are not always predictable.